 Prior to joining Saint Louis, Woolard worked for the nationally respected Jim Livengood at UNLV.
 Under Livengood, who is now the director of athletics at Arizona and a past chair of the NCAA Men's Basketball Committee, Woolard was the associate director for external operations from 1989-94 after one year (1988-89) as an assistant director of athletics.

-Woolard and his wife, Cherrie, have two children, Chris and Amy, and one granddaughter, Gabriella.
+Woolard and his wife, Cherrie, have two children, Chris and Amy, and two grandchildren, Gabriella and Bryce.